Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 SnowflakeOperator

-For data warehouse work.
-Stores the connection in Airflow’s Connections, executes SQL, and emits rich logs.
+This operator is used for data warehouse work.
+It stores the connection in Airflow’s Connections, executes SQL, and produces detailed logs.

 from airflow.providers.snowflake.operators.snowflake import SnowflakeOperator